LA Coroner Admits to ‘Mistake' in Identification of Body in Downtown LA

 “I get a phone call, and it’s my stepson,” Hale said.

 Hale thought it was impossible.
-Reginald Jabbar Harris, nicknamed JJ is dead.
+Reginald Jabbar Harris, nicknamed JJ, is dead, she was told.
+The LA county coroner’s office told her he was found on a bench at Seventh and Spring in downtown Los Angeles.

 Local